- Basics of Purpura Fulminans

 - Questions & discussion

 - PDF of this chapter (or create customized PDF)

-- Purpura fulminans is an extremely thrombotic subtype of disseminated intravascular coagulation, marked by microvascular thrombosis causing skin necrosis (most typically involving the extremities and digits).
+- Purpura fulminans is an extreme thrombotic subtype of disseminated intravascular coagulation, marked by microvascular thrombosis causing skin necrosis (most typically involving the extremities and digits).

 - In adults, purpura fulminans is most commonly caused by severe infection.
-However, the primary risk to life and limb is often the purpura fulminans (rather than necessarily the underlying infection itself).
-It's not uncommon for patients to lose digits or limbs to the disease.
+However, the primary risk to life and limb is often the purpura fulminans (rather than the underlying infection).
+It's not uncommon for patients to lose digits or limbs to this disease.

 - Purpura fulminans is diagnosed clinically on the basis of patchy skin necrosis within an appropriate clinical context.

 - (1) Congenital form (manifests shortly after birth, due to congenital deficiency of protein C, protein S, or antithrombin III)